 The estate qualifies for simple "small estate" procedures.
 No probate is best, but simple or "summary" probate is better than regular probate.
 Whether or not the estate qualifies for the summary procedure depends on state law.
 A few states let estates worth a couple of hundred thousand dollars—not counting nonprobate assets—use the simpler process.

 If probate is necessary, the state has a relatively simple process.
 Probate is easier in states that have adopted the Uniform Probate Code (a set of laws designed to streamline probate) or have simplified their own procedures.

-No one is fighting.
-If disgruntled family members want to contest the will, or are threatening a lawsuit over the will, get a lawyer’s help right away.
+People are fighting.
+If disgruntled family members want to contest the will, or are threatening a lawsuit over the will, get a lawyer's help right away.
 You may be able to head off a court fight—which will consume more money and time than you can probably imagine—or at least figure out how to win it.

 The estate doesn't have enough assets to pay its debts.
 If it looks like there won't be enough money in the estate to pay debts and taxes, get advice before you pay any creditors.
 State law will set out the order in which creditors get priority, and it's not always easy to figure out how to parcel out the money.

 The estate owes either state or federal estate tax.
 More than 99% of estates don't owe federal estate tax, so this isn't likely to be an issue.
 But 13 states impose their own estate taxes, separate from the federal tax—and the threshold for triggering a state estate tax is usually lower than the federal estate tax.
 If you will be responsible for filing an estate tax return (whether state or federal), you should get legal and tax advice.
 An estate tax return is not a do-it-yourself job.